BenningtonCollege/CS2110-ComputingFundamentals/ReverseEngineering/README.txt

 Remember to consult the Processing API often (Google for it).

+METHOD: Do The Simplest Things That Can Possibly Work (DTSTTCPW)

+Step 1: hard code literal values.
+Step 2: Extract literal values to variables.

 Generally, you should expect that I would prefer more general solutions rather than overfit (specific) solutions.
 So,